 “Start talking laddie.”

 At the sound of the shotgun cocking Damien’s heart dropped, he should have thrown the damned candlestick holder when he had the chance.
 Now they were dead for sure.
 From killer werewolves to a killer priest.
-Out of the frying pan and into the fryer.
+Out of the frying pan and into the fire.

 “My man, hold on one minute if you’ll just listen to me, outside there are these things-“